 The idea of falsifiability will be in the background of this article, but my primary purpose will be to show that, given its theological system, Roman Catholicism lacks public verifiability.
-What I mean is that a Roman Catholic apologist, due to the parameters of his own theological system, cannot present sufficient reasons for a potential convert to believe the Roman Catholic Church’s claims for itself, namely that it is the one true visible church of Christ, such that one must, by good reason, assent to its authority.
+What I mean is that a Roman Catholic apologist, due to the parameters of his own theological system, cannot present sufficient reasons for a potential convert to believe the Roman Catholic Church’s claims for itself, namely, that it is the one true visible church of Christ, such that one must, by good reason, assent to its authority.
 So, in other words, Roman Catholic apologists cannot publicly verify the authority-claims of the Roman Catholic Church.

 We should take this further and consider what it takes and what it means for a Roman Catholic to present evidence for Roman Catholicism.

-In order to avoid circular reasoning, a Roman Catholic must provide good reasons for another to become Roman Catholic apart from reasons that assume Roman Catholicism.
+In order to avoid circular reasoning, a Roman Catholic must provide reasons for one to become Roman Catholic without using reasons that assume Roman Catholicism.
 This is basic argumentation: one cannot present evidence that points to a conclusion assumed by the evidence.
 This means that a Roman Catholic must assume a theoretical position of neutrality when presenting evidence.
 Or, to put it differently, he must theoretically suspend his belief in Roman Catholicism to put it on public trial.
-Evidence must be “public evidence”: it must be offered as evidence from a standpoint of neutrality toward that which it aims to support.
-Stated differently, public evidence or a public reason to believe is something that does not simply show the presenter’s internal consistency, but provides the person to whom it is being presented evidence that does not demand one presuppose the question at hand.
-In other words, it demands a theoretical neutral position.
-This might be startling to people of faith, but that is how argumentation works.

 It is not a violent assumption, then, but rather mere abstinence from the wanton admission of a principle which would necessarily lead to the most vexatious and preposterous scepticism, to take it for granted, before proof to the contrary, that the Christianity of the second, fourth, seventh, twelfth, sixteenth, and intermediate centuries is in its substance the very religion which Christ and His Apostles taught in the first, whatever may be the modifications for good or for evil which lapse of years, or the vicissitudes of human affairs, have impressed upon it.